buckldav/scheduler/README.md

 # scheduler
-C# Windows Form app, scheduler for courses at a school
+Java app, scheduler for courses at a school